vpp-dev/vpp-release-notes/README.md

 @page release_notes_2306 Release notes for VPP 23.06

-More than 295 commits since the previous release, including 143 fixes.
+More than 298 commits since the previous release, including 145 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Tue May 23 02:12:56 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Wed May 24 02:15:51 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER